Multi-factor Authentication

 Frequently Asked Questions

-Multifactor Authentication can be defined as something you KNOW (your password) along with something you HAVE (your phone).
-With the implementation of Multifactor Authentication you will now need to utilize this method of authentication when logging in to Office 365 and other web applications when you are off-campus.
-There are a few options for Multifactor Authentication available:
+Multifactor Authentication can be defined as something you KNOW (your password) and something you HAVE (your phone).
+With the implementation of Multifactor Authentication, you will now need to utilize this authentication method when logging in to Office 365 and other web applications when off-campus.
+The following options for Multifactor Authentication are available :

 • Mobile App: Pop-up prompt using the Azure Authenticator app on your mobile device asking you to 'Verify' the login.

-• Token Code: Enter a token code generated by the Azure Authenticator app on your mobile device.
+• Token Code: Enter a token code from the Azure Authenticator app on your mobile device.

 This would only happen if someone else was trying to log into your account and they already knew your password.
 Multifactor Authentication occurs after the username and password are verified.
 If this happens, Multifactor Authentication has just saved your account from illicit access!
 Please report any unauthorized authentication requests to the Help Desk.